-Here’s a less-than-5-minute video of me extracting some honey outdoors, something I wouldn’t recommend to anyone new at this beekeeping foolishness.
+Here’s a video of me extracting some honey outdoors, something I wouldn’t recommend to anyone new at this beekeeping foolishness.
 (Cut down from a 15-minute video.)
 The video works as a review of the Maxant 3100p extractor which cost me $1400 (Canadian) after taxes and shipping a few years ago.
-Spoiler alert: The 9-frame extractor does the job, but the legs that come with it are useless.
-Don’t even bother with them.
-The base of the extractor needs to be bolted down to something unmovable and secure to operate properly and safely.
+Spoiler alert: The 9-frame extractor does the job, but the legs that come with were no my friends.
+The base of the extractor had to be bolted down to something unmovable and secured to operate properly and safely — at least for me.

 So I pulled out my honey extractor and used it to whip some honey out of about six or seven medium frames.
 The honey wasn’t completely cured.
 That is, it wasn’t completely capped and some of the nectar was still floating around fancy and loose and therefore, technically, it wasn’t honey.
 But it was (and is) technically delicious, so who cares?
 Not me.
 I don’t sell it for public consumption, but I eat it all the time and so do my friends.
 It’s probably not a bad honey for making mead.